April 28, 2025

 Virginia

-Virginia paid sick leave laws stipulate that “employees shall accrue a minimum of one hour of paid sick leave for every 30 hours worked.”
+Virginia has a paid sick leave law that currently applies specifically to home health aides working for Medicaid providers.
+For these eligible employees, the law stipulates that they shall accrue a minimum of one hour of paid sick leave for every 30 hours worked.

 For more information, contact the Virginia Department of Labor and Industry.